 Amortization of acquired intangible assets.
 Amortization of acquired intangible assets results primarily from intangible assets acquired in connection with business combinations.
-The assets include acquired customer relationships, acquired developed technology, and acquired trade names and trademarks, which we amortize over the assets' estimated useful lives, estimated to be 10-15 years, 2-5 years, and 3 years, respectively.
+The assets include acquired customer relationships, acquired developed technology, and acquired trade names and trademarks, which we amortize over the assets' estimated useful lives, estimated to be 7-15 years, 2-5 years, and 3 years, respectively.
 We also acquired intangible HSA portfolios from third-party custodians.
 We amortize these assets over the assets' estimated useful life of 15 years.
 We evaluate our acquired intangible assets for impairment annually, or at a triggering event.

 Merger integration.
-Merger integration expenses include personnel and related expenses, including severance, professional fees, and facilities and technology expenses directly related to integration activities to merge operations as a result of the WageWorks Acquisition.
-Merger integration expenses for the year ended January 31, 2021 also include the estimated net cost to settle a legal matter related to the WageWorks Acquisition described in Note 7-Commitments and contingencies.
+Merger integration expenses include personnel and related expenses, including severance, professional fees, legal expenses, and facilities and technology expenses directly related to integration activities to merge operations as a result of acquisitions.